matbor92/Demo/Python/README.md

 ## Requirements

 - Python3.7+
-- [Biblioteka pytorch](https://pytorch.org/get-started/locally/).
+- [Pytorch](https://pytorch.org/get-started/locally/).
 As a Compute Platform it is recommended to choose CPU as it is smaller.

 ## Usage